juliano777/articles/postgresql/timescaledb/README.md

 ## TimescaleDB practice (SQL commands)

-Creating the test database and then accessing it:
+Creating the test database and then accessing it (as `postgres` user):
 ```bash
 # Database creation
 createdb db_timescale